w3f/polkadot-wiki/docs/learn/learn-agile-coretime.md

 With elastic scaling (still under development) projects can scale seamlessly and without being limited to previously allocated resources.
 Elastic scaling is the process of getting multiple cores for one task.
-This allows parachains to include more blocks per unit time (Relay Chain-side), and produce more blocks per unit time (async backing on the parachain side).
+This allows parachains to include more blocks per unit time (relay chain-side), and produce more blocks per unit time (async backing on the parachain side).
 Elastic scaling can be paired with on-demand coretime to increase your bandwidth seamlessly.